BrennanLC/MotionSensorBoard/README.md

 Wireless motion sensor board that interfaces with parallax PIR sensor.
 Board uses the Attiny2313A microcontroller. wireless capability provided by Xbee Pro Series 2 module.

-Microcontroller portion of circuit verified on 2/15/14
+Current version of motion sensor board verified on 9/28/14

 Files: